Samreay/Samreay/_posts/2017-03-07-refractorium.md

 ---
 layout: post
 title:  "Refractorium"
 desc: "A small side project to model light transport.
-Inspired by Tantulum, I wanted a light transport simulator that had dynamic scenes and allowed the user to play around and see the light bouncing around the scene!"
+Inspired by Tantalum, I wanted a light transport simulator that had dynamic scenes and allowed the user to play around and see the light bouncing around the scene!"
 date: 2017-03-07
 categories: [project]
 tags: [visualisation,online]